-Wrongful Death in Covington
+Wrongful Death Attorney in Covington, GA

 Georgia personal injury law allows victims to sue the people responsible for their injuries and receive monetary compensation in return.
 But what happens if the victim dies?